ulion/paypal-ipn/README.md

 ```
 {
-  'allow_sandbox': (process.env.NODE_ENV !== 'production')
+  'allow_sandbox': false
 }
 ```

 #### allow_sandbox

+If this is true, the library will attempt to verify sandbox requests at PayPal's sandbox URL.

-If this is true, sandbox requests will be verified, otherwise they will callback immediately with an error.
+If this is false, the library will callback with an error without checking PayPal.
+(This is the default value.)

 **You should set this to false on production servers.**

-This defaults to false when `NODE_ENV` is `production`, otherwise it defaults to true.

 ### The callback
 The callback has two parameters, `err` and `msg`.